 Etienne leads No. 4 Clemson past Wake Forest, 63-3

-Etienne leads No. 4 Clemson past Wake Forest, 63-3Clemson's Trevor Lawrence (16) throws a pass against Wake Forest during the first half of an NCAA college football game in Charlotte, N.C., Saturday, Oct.
-6, 2018.
-(AP Photo/Chuck Burton)

 WINSTON-SALEM, N.C.
+(AP) — It didn't matter who took the handoffs for No. 4 Clemson.
+All those long touchdown runs added up to a historic day that would make their late teammate proud.

-(AP) -- Travis Etienne rushed for 167 yards and three touchdowns, and No. 4 Clemson ran for 471 yards in a 63-3 rout of Wake Forest on Saturday.
+Three Tigers rushed for at least 125 yards apiece, and the team rolled up 471 yards rushing in a 66-3 rout of Wake Forest on Saturday.

-Three Tigers had at least 100 yards rushing, the first time they've done that since 2006 during their most productive rushing performance since 1981.
+They considered it a fitting tribute to C.J.
+Fuller, the running back on Clemson's national title team two years ago who died earlier in the week at age 22.

+"That's what coach (Dabo) Swinney was telling the team: 'C.J., I promise, was up there proud of his guys running the ball today," co-offensive coordinator Jeff Scott said.
+"Those guys wanted to honor him in the way that they play, and they did that today."

 Trevor Lawrence was 20 of 25 for 175 yards with a 55-yard touchdown pass to Justyn Ross and a 20-yarder to Tee Higgins in about 2 1/2 quarters before leaving with the score out of hand.
 This was the freshman's second start, and first on the road.

-They helped the Tigers (6-0, 3-0 Atlantic Coast Conference) open with six victories for the fourth straight year.
+They helped the Tigers open with six victories for the fourth straight year.
 In each of the previous three seasons they did it, they won the ACC and reached the College Football Playoff.

 And not to be outdone, the defense was just as dominant, making this arguably the Tigers' most complete performance thus far.
 When Clemson went up 35-0 just 75 seconds into the third quarter, Wake Forest had minus-2 yards rushing.